On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

-Next, we need a model which explains how characters evolve on a tree and introduce the fully symmetric $r$-state model \cite{Nr-model}, also known as $N_r$-model.
-Consider a phylogenetic $X$-tree $T$ arbitrarily rooted at one of its vertices.
-In the $N_r$-model the root is assigned a random state which is chosen by the uniform distribution on the alphabet.
+Next, we need to model how characters evolve on a tree and therefore introduce the fully symmetric $r$-state model \cite{Nr-model}, also known as $N_r$-model.
+Consider a phylogenetic $X$-tree $T$ arbitrarily rooted at one of its inner vertices.
+In the $N_r$-model the root is assigned a state which is chosen uniformly at random from the alphabet under consideration.
 The state then evolves along the tree (away from the root) as follows.
 Consider an edge $e=\{u,v\}$ in the tree, where $u$ is closer to the root than $v$.
-For such an edge we define $p_e=P(v=c_i|u=c_j)$ for all $c_i, c_j$ with $c_i \neq c_j$.
-Thus, $p_e$ is the probability of a change from state $c_j$ to state $c_i$ on edge $e$.
+For such an edge we define $\mathsf{p}_e=P(v=c_i|u=c_j)$ for all $c_i, c_j$ with $c_i \neq c_j$.
+Thus, $\mathsf{p}_e$ is the probability of a change from state $c_j$ to state $c_i$ on edge $e$.
 These probabilities are equal for all combinations of distinct $c_i$ and $c_j$, but can be different on each edge.
-With $q_e$ we denote the probability that no substitution occurs on edge $e$, i.e. $q_e = P(v = c_i | u = c_i)$.
-In the $N_r$-model, we have $0 \leq p_e \leq \frac{1}{r}$ for all $e$ in $E$, and $(r-1)p_e + q_e = 1$.
+With $\mathsf{q}_e$ we denote the probability that no substitution occurs on edge $e$, i.e. $\mathsf{q}_e = P(v = c_i | u = c_i)$.
+In the $N_r$-model, we have $0 \leq \mathsf{p}_e \leq \frac{1}{r}$ for all $e$ in $E$, and $(r-1)\mathsf{p}_e + \mathsf{q}_e = 1$.
 Note that the $N_4$-model is also often referred to as the Jukes-Cantor-model in biology \cite{Jukes-Cantor}.
-If we have a tree with substitution probabilities under the $N_r$-model we will declare it with $(T,\theta_T)$. $\theta_T \in \mathbb{R}^{2n-3}$ is simply a vector which contains the substitution probabilities assigned to the edges of $T$ under the $N_r$-model, when $n$ is the number of leaves of $T$.
-Moreover, if all characters are independent and evolve under the $N_r$-model (i.e. if the characters are independent and identically distributed), we refer to the model as the i.i.d. $N_r$-model.
-With the i.i.d. $N_r$-model we can calculate the probability of a character $f$ evolving on tree $(T=(V,E),\theta_T))$ as follows: First of all, the i.d.d. $N_r$-model assumes a uniform root state distribution, i.e. each of the $r$ character states is equally likely at the root.
+If we have a tree with substitution probabilities under the $N_r$-model we will declare it with $(T,\theta_T)$. $\theta_T \in \mathbb{R}^{2n-3}$ is simply a vector which contains the substitution probabilities $\mathsf{p_e}$ assigned to the edges of $T$ under the $N_r$-model, when $n$ is the number of leaves of $T$.
+Moreover, if all characters are independent and evolve under the $N_r$-model with the same probabilities (i.e. if the characters are independent and identically distributed), we refer to the model as the i.i.d. $N_r$-model.
+We can calculate the probability of a character $f$ evolving on tree $(T=(V,E),\theta_T))$ as follows: First of all, the i.i.d. $N_r$-model assumes a uniform root state distribution, i.e. each of the $r$ character states is equally likely at the root.
 This leads to a factor of $\frac{1}{r}$.
 This factor then has to be multiplied with the sum over all possible extensions $g$ of character $f$ weighted by their respective probabilities.
 This leads to the following expression:

 where $G(f)$ is the set of all extensions of $f$.